neutralinojs/v2-specification/webview.md

 v2.x implementation

 v2 will use EdgeChromium as the web browser component.
-But, from the user's end we expect to run the following command to get Neutralinojs apps working.
+But, from the user's end, they should run the following command to get Neutralinojs apps working with administrator privileges.

 ```cmd
 CheckNetIsolation.exe LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"